hetu-script/hetu-script/docs/docs/en-US/syntax/index.md

 ## Control flow

-Hetu has while, do loops, and classic for(init;condition;increment) and for...in/of loops.
+Hetu has while, do loops, and classic for(init;condition;increment) and for...in loops.
 As well as when statement, which works like switch.

 ```typescript
 fun main {